EnviroReporter.com features the work of investigative journalist/publisher Michael Collins and editor/webmaster Denise Anne Duffield.

 EnviroReporter.com‘s environmental reporting, and print media articles, have resulted in over $6 billion worth of change that has benefited Southern California.
 This includes derailing a toxin-tainted $2 billion development in 2003 at Ahmanson Ranch, stopping private development worth $4 billion in 2007 partly over the West Los Angeles Veterans Administration biomedical nuclear dump and uncovering contamination issues that helped lead to a $46 million cleanup of Aerojet Chino Hills.

 Southern California legacy media outlets for this work have included LA Weekly, Miller-McCune, Ventura County Reporter, Pasadena Weekly, OC Weekly and Los Angeles magazine.
-Collins has also appeared on numerous television shows exploring these investigations and can be heard weekly on Internet radio discussing Fukushima meltdowns fallout in the Pacific Ocean and North America, Rocketdyne, Runkle Canyon and other environmental stories.
+Collins has also appeared on numerous television shows and Internet radio discussing Fukushima meltdowns fallout in the Pacific Ocean and North America, Rocketdyne, Runkle Canyon and other environmental stories.

 For more about Michael Collins and Denise Anne Duffield click on the picture links below.